Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TEN: Leave to cool in the refrigerator for one hour at least before cutting into squares to serve.

-How To Serve
+How To Serve This Disney Peanut Butter Bars

-Enjoy these favorite treats on their own or turn them into a larger dessert by adding a scoop of vanilla ice cream on the side.
-These peanut butter desserts will satisfy any peanut butter cravings and I dare to you try to stop at just one.
+Enjoy these favorite treats on their own, or turn them into a larger dessert by adding a scoop of vanilla ice cream on the side.
+These peanut butter desserts will satisfy any peanut butter cravings, and I dare you to try to stop at just one.

 Storage